Stacy Harris: Early years

+Harris was born on July 26, 1918, in Big Timber, Quebec, Canada; as an infant he and his family moved to Seattle, Washington.

 Harris was an Army pilot whose leg was injured in a plane crash less than six months after he enlisted in 1937.
 That injury prevented him from re-enlisting when World War II began, but he served with the American Field Service as an ambulance driver and with the French Foreign Legion as a dispatch rider.
 Before becoming an actor, he held a variety of jobs, including newspaper reporter, boxer, sailor, and artist.

 Theatre

 Harris acted in five Broadway plays and received a New York Critics Award.

 Radio

 Harris was known for his role as agent Jim Taylor on ABC Radio's This is Your FBI.
 In 1946, Jerry Devine, that program's producer-director, told newspaper columnist Jack O'Brian: "Stacy has just the sort of voice I need for the quiet authority of the special agent on my show.
 On top of that, he's a good actor, and it's a combination on radio which can't be beat."

 His other roles in radio programs included Batman in The Adventures of Superman, and Ted Blades in The Strange Romance of Evelyn Winters.
 He was also a member of the casts of Confession, Dragnet, Pepper Young's Family, Destiny's Trails, and Frontier Gentleman.